travier/fedora-coreos-matrix/README.md

-# Fedora CoreOS Config to host a Matrix homeserver
+# Butane config to host a Matrix homeserver on Fedora CoreOS

-Example Fedora CoreOS config to host a Matrix homeserver.
-This will setup:
+Example Butane config to host a Matrix homeserver on Fedora CoreOS.
+This will
+setup:
   * nginx with Let's Encrypt for HTTPS support
   * Synapse with PostgreSQL and elements-web